Designated child protection officer training (Scotland)

 - make appropriate decisions about the action to take when informed of a concern about a child or young person

-- state what is likely to happen following a referral to children’s social care and what further role you may have
+- state what is likely to happen following a referral to social work and what further role you may have

 - explain the issues in connection with recording and sharing of information, including that of confidentiality